 Income-Based Repayment (IBR) Plan -This plan caps required monthly payments at an amount that is intended to be affordable based on income and family size.
-You are eligible to repay under the IBR if your calculated IBR payment is less that what you would have to pay under the 10-year Standard Repayment Plan.
+You are eligible to repay under the IBR if your calculated IBR payment is less than what you would have to pay under the 10-year Standard Repayment Plan.
 If you repay under the IBR for 25 years and meet other requirements, any remaining balance of your loan(s) may be canceled.

 Types of Federal Direct Loans for Students

 This is a need-based loan.
-The interest rate on this loan is fixed at 3.76%, and the federal government pays the interest while you are enrolled at least half-time.
-There is a six-month grace period after your last date of at least half-time enrollment before you begin repayment on loan.
+The interest rate on this loan is fixed at 5.5%, and the federal government pays the interest while you are enrolled at least half-time.
+There is a six-month grace period after your last date of at least half-time enrollment before you begin repayment on the loan.

 Steps to Applying for a Federal Direct Loan